phelmkamp/immut/README.md

 The Go compiler avoids excess function calls by copying simple function bodies to the call-site through a process called [inlining](https://dave.cheney.net/2020/04/25/inlining-optimisations-in-go).
 `Test_inline` verifies that the compiler can inline ~~all~~* many of the read-only functions in this module.
- - *Go 1.19 regression to be restored in Go 1.20
+ - *Go 1.19 regression to be restored in future

 The copy-on-write functions avoid unnecessary reallocation wherever possible.
 The [`cowslices.DoAll`](https://pkg.go.dev/github.com/phelmkamp/immut/cowslices#DoAll) function is provided to support multiple write-operations with minimal reallocation.
-Because of extra checks to avoid copying, most of the copy-on-write functions cannot be inlined by the compiler but that is a conscious tradeoff.
+Because of extra checks to avoid copying, most of the copy-on-write functions cannot be inlined by the compiler but that's a conscious tradeoff.